pranyubala/substream/README.md

 > This unlocks a new model where AI can earn, transact, and operate independently.

 ---
+# ⚡ How It Works (Simple Flow)

+SubStream makes global payments seamless in 3 steps:

+1. **Create Payment**
+   - A freelancer or AI agent generates a payment link

+2. **Client Pays in Fiat**
+   - The client pays using a credit card or local payment method via Dodo Payments

+3. **Instant Crypto Settlement**
+   - Funds are verified and instantly settled as USDC on Solana to the recipient’s wallet

+---

+### 🤖 AI Flow (x402)

+1. AI agent requests payment
+2. User receives a payment link
+3. After payment, the AI completes its task

+> This enables AI to monetize work autonomously.
 # 🧠 Key Technical Components

 Building a fiat-to-crypto bridge requires synchronizing Web2 and Web3 systems.